 Element (Container): Section

 General rule: Head, Para+

 Text format rules

 1. If level is: 2

 Basic properties

 Indents

-Move left indent by: +0.5"

 The rule in this example is also applied to any Head and Para descendants of the Section.

 Stopping the count at an ancestor